xxks-kkk/Projecect_Euler/README.md

-# Solutions
+# Solutions & Notes

-Includes incomplete solutions to various problems from various source.
+Solutions & notes to problems & books.

+**GOAL:** try to keep some good stuff from reading CS books and solving programming problems.
+Aside, practice to work with LaTex.

 ## Project-Euler